 - Congestive Heart Failure.
 The heart cannot pump enough blood for the whole body that usually limits a person in doing activities of daily living.

 - Diabetes Mellitus.
-Occurs when there are high levels of sugar in the blood that cannot get into the cells.
+This occurs when there are high levels of sugar in the blood that cannot get into the cells.

 - Psychiatric Disease and Neurological Disorders.
 Any applicants who are mentally disabled shall be subject to rejection of their application

-There might be more diseases that may impede with the pursuit of one’s applications that are not on this list.
-It is important to consult the agency concerned regarding the matter.
+There might be more diseases that may impede the pursuit of one’s dreams that are not on this list.
+It is vital to consult the agency concerned regarding the matter.